sam-wee/edb-osp/food-for-thought/from-the-community/_posts/2019-07-17-welcome-to-sgn.md

 ---
 layout: post
-title: "Welcome on Board"
+title: "Welcome To Singapore Global Network"
-permalink: /food-for-thought/from-the-community/sgn-welcome-on-board
+permalink: /food-for-thought/from-the-community/welcome-to-sgn
 ---
 2020 marks the start of a new decade and an exciting new beginning for us.
 In June 2019, the Overseas Singaporean Unit (OSU) became a part of the Singapore Global Network (SGN) – a newly established unit looking to cultivate a global network of family, friends and fans of Singapore.